purduesigbots/pros-docs/v5/okapi/tutorials/concepts/chassiscontroller.rst

 First, the motor port configuration, ``{-1, -2}, {3, 4}``.
 This creates two
 `MotorGroup <../../api/device/motor/motor-group.html>`_ instances.
 The first contains two motors in ports 1 and 2 and reverses them, and the second contains two motors in ports 3 and 4.

+For more info on the usage of a ChassisController and the reason behind its gearset and dimension parameters, see the following tutorial: `Basic Autonomous Movement <../walkthrough/autonomous-movement-basic.html>`_